Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Trouble Concentrating and Learning

-The inability to think clearly is a classic symptom of sleep deprivation.3 For teens, cognitive ability is crucial for academic performance, and research shows that sleep-deprived teenagers consistently do poorer in school7
+The inability to think clearly is a classic symptom of sleep deprivation10.
+For teens, cognitive ability is crucial for academic performance, and research shows that sleep-deprived teenagers consistently do worse in school11

 Physical Health

 Not regularly getting enough sleep can take a toll on your teen’s physical health.
-For example, sleep deprivation8 is linked to chronic health issues like diabetes, obesity, heart disease, kidney disease, high blood pressure, stroke, and depression.
-People who don’t get enough sleep are also more likely to get sick and stay sick longer9 since sleep plays a crucial role in keeping our immune systems functioning properly.9
+For example, sleep deprivation is linked to health issues12 like diabetes, obesity, heart disease, kidney disease, high blood pressure, and stroke.
+People who don’t get enough sleep are also more likely to get sick and stay sick longer since sleep plays a crucial role in keeping our immune systems functioning properly13.

-Aside from an increased likelihood of chronic health issues and sickness, people who don’t get enough sleep are also more likely to get injured10 – especially those who are athletes.
-In one study, people who got less than the recommended amount of sleep were 1.7 times more likely to get injured during sports.10
+People who don’t get enough sleep are also more likely to get injured14 – especially those who are athletes.
+In one study, people who got less than the recommended amount of sleep were 1.7 times more likely to get injured during sports.14

 Drowsy Driving